How to Open a Healthy Restaurant

 Could overestimate actual demand for a healthy food concept and overcommit financially to the venture

 Benefits and Risks of Healthy Restaurant Concepts

 While there are plenty of benefits to opening a healthy restaurant, there are also specific drawbacks including cost, smaller market share and shifting consumer habits.
-Healthy restaurant menus typically offer lots of fresh produces, local meat and poultry, and organically grown produce.
-These are all typically more expensive than frozen, canned or premade foods that have a longer shelf life.
+Healthy restaurant menus typically offer lots of fresh produce, local meat and poultry, and organically grown produce.
+These are all typically more expensive than frozen, canned, or premade foods that have a longer shelf life.

 This means for restaurants that serve a wide array of menu choices, if a customer has the option of choosing a green salad with chicken or a burger with fries, he will most likely take the burger with fries—especially if there is a picture of the burger or it is prominently displayed within the menu layout.

 This supports the argument that healthy items don’t sell.
 Tweaking a menu to place healthier options in the ‘prime real estate’ section of a menu and limiting unhealthy options are just two ways that restaurants can design their menu to make the healthy choice the easy choice.